PDA personal use app list

 - TOR Browser

 Firefox Android with TOR integrations.
-Unfortunately, TOR Project thinks embracing CF is a right thing to do (which isn't, despite various attempts at silencing any & all who'd speak out against CF).
+Unfortunately, TOR Project thinks embracing cuckflare is a right thing to do (which isn't, despite various attempts at silencing any & all who'd speak out against cuckflare).
+Not to mention desktop (at least Windows) TOR Browser resets some settings each time it's opened, making any usage of TOR Browser (regardless of whatever platform it's on) problematic despite its inherent advantage of easy access to the TOR network.

 - Ungoogled Chromium